Quicklinks

 We have the courage to let go.

 • Sometimes, because we grow attached to our sponsees, we stay with them even when they are not working the program we are sharing.
 Afraid of conflict, we avoid being fully honest or making suggestions we think they won’t like.
 However, we can only claim to have a solution to food addiction if we are living that solution.
 We share what we know to be true without compromising our program of recovery.
+We must pass on a program that works for us in order to stay abstinent.

 We respect our sponsee’s choices.

-• If they have decided to leave FA, we express our caring and good wishes, encouraging our sponsee on their new path.
-We affirm that they will always be welcome in FA.
+• Whether they have found a new sponsor or decided to leave FA, we express our caring and affirm that they will always be welcome in FA.

 The Joys of Sponsoring